cnapolit/ScreenSaver/README.md

 # ScreenSaver Extension
 ScreenSaver is an extension to the Video Game Manager app <a href="https://github.com/JosefNemec/Playnite">Playnite</a>
-designed to display various content of Games as wallpapers.
+designed to display various content of Games as ScreenSavers.

 This extension took inspiration in design & implementation from both Playnite Sounds and SplashScreen.
 # Notable Features